Pandiruu/Pandiruu/README.md

 <h2 align="left">Hi  there👋!
-My name is Gabriel and I'm a junior developer currently studying a **Higher Technician Degree in Multiplatform Application Development (DAM)** from Spain.</h2>
+My name is Gabriel and I'm a junior developer from Spain.</h2>

 ###